 Why 30 signals — and why fewer is not enough

 Thirty signals are not arbitrary precision — they represent the minimum set of data dimensions required to distinguish between borrowers who look identical on 5 signals but who have materially different optimal product recommendations.
 Each additional signal added above 5 increases the recommendation precision incrementally; the relationship between signal count and recommendation accuracy is not linear, and the returns diminish significantly above 30 in the context of a lending portfolio.
-The 30 signals below represent the empirically productive range for an Indian lending context.
+The 30 signals below represent the empirically productive range for an SEA lending context.

 The 30 signals across 6 categories